NajiElKotob/CompTIA-Data-Plus/README.md

      * General Public: Members of the public, who may require high-level data presented in a straightforward, easy-to-understand manner.
      * Technical Experts: These are people with expertise in a specific field or area, who may need detailed, specialized data.

+* Development Process: This refers to the steps involved in creating a data dashboard, or any other digital product.
+It typically involves stages of planning, designing, developing, testing, and deploying.
+   * Mockup/Wireframe: This is a basic visual guide used to suggest the layout and placement of elements in a dashboard.
+It serves as the blueprint for the design.
+     * Layout/Presentation: This refers to the arrangement of elements on the dashboard, including where charts, tables, and other data visualizations will be placed.
+     * Flow/Navigation: This refers to how a user moves through the dashboard, including how they interact with the data and switch between different views or screens.
+     * Data Story Planning: This involves deciding how data will be presented and interpreted to tell a coherent and meaningful story.
+   * Approval Granted: This is the stage at which stakeholders or decision-makers give their consent to proceed with the development of the dashboard as per the agreed design.
+   * Develop Dashboard: This is the stage where the actual creation of the dashboard takes place.
+It involves coding, setting up data connections, and integrating all the elements as per the design.
+   * Deploy to Production: This is the final stage, where the completed dashboard is made live or released into the operational environment for end users to interact with.
+This step may also involve user training and the creation of supporting documentation.

 ### 4.4 Given a scenario, apply the appropriate type of visualization

 ### 4.5 Compare and contrast types of reports